JakeSteam/blog-programming/_drafts/2023-09-10-forza-update-timer-miniproject.md

 * [Displaying a countdown to a date](https://stackoverflow.com/a/9335296/608312).
 * [Calculating weeks between 2 dates](https://stackoverflow.com/a/22859920/608312).
 * [Adding days to a date]( https://stackoverflow.com/a/19691491/608312)

+## Plans

+I'd like to expand on the site eventually to have an actual design besides GitHub Pages' default.
+For now though, it's "good enough".

+Additionally, currently I have to manually update the new series' title once per month.
+Ideally this would be automated, but I am not particularly interested in parsing the Forza team's news posts!

 ## Conclusion